-Many applications designed for Microsoft Windows or Mac os x will not run on Ubuntu.
+Many applications designed for Microsoft Windows or Apple os x will not run on Ubuntu.
 For the vast majority of everyday computing tasks, you will find suitable alternative applications available in Ubuntu.
 However, many professional applications (such as the Adobe Creative Suite) are not developed to work with Ubuntu.
 If you rely on commercial software that is not compatible with Ubuntu, yet still want to give Ubuntu a try, you may want to consider dual-booting.
-Alternatively, some applications To learn more about Linux distributions, see Chapter 8: Learning More.
+Alternatively, some applications developed for Windows will work in Ubuntu with a program called Wine.
+For more information on Wine, see Chapter 6: Advanced Topics.